 Where Does Neem Oil Come From?

-Azadirachta indica, or Neem is a tree native to the Indian subcontinent.
+Azadirachta indica, Nim, or Neem is a tree native to the Indian subcontinent.
 It’s basically Mother Earth’s secret alien technology.
-If you’ve ever worried about how to reduce spider mites, root aphids, thrips, white flies, weevils, mealybugs, moths, fungus gnats, leafminers, scales, nematodes, and even pathogen fungi and other disease-causing microbes, take a deep breath.
+If you’ve ever worried about how to reduce spider mites, root aphids, thrips, white flies, weevils, mealybugs, moths, fungus gnats, leafminers, scales, nematodes, and even pathogen fungi and other disease-causing microbes, you’re in for a treat.

 Although neem and karanja cake & oils may repel pollinators like honey bees when initially applied.
-Beware, it may be harmful if honey bees come back a week later.
+Beware, neem oil may kill bees if they feed immediately after application.
 Plants transport azadirachtin systemically into the newly produced flower pollen.
-If applied improperly you may create a hazard for honey bees or other pollinators.
+If applied improperly you may expose honey bees or other pollinators.

 Effective concentrations don’t last much longer than a few days to two weeks.
 Of course depending on the size of the plant and the environmental conditions.

-How To Use Neem Oil Safely Around Honey Bees
+How To Use Neem & Karanja Oil Safely Around Honey Bees

 If you apply neem oil, neem cake or karanja then hold off well before the plant flowers.

-- Anticipate and write down when the earliest nearby plant to your garden will produce flower blossoms.
+- Anticipate and write down when the earliest flowering date of the plants you’d like to treat with neem.